 - You’re better off spending more on a flat block than going for a cheaper block with a little slope.

-- When retaining issues and stepping of the house is compounded – the narrow the block will be.
-By saving $20,000 on the block could cost you another $50,000 on the house.
+- When retaining issues and stepping of the house is compounded – the saving of $20,000 on the block could cost you another $50,000 on the house.

-- Easements are not a scary thing.
-Easement are a fact of life with building on inner city blocks.
-But many people think you can’t build inside them.
-I like easements as most sellers think they will get less for these blocks because of it.
-Do your homework and talk to us at Plunkett Homes.
-We offer a free service to help you work out the best outcome for your block.
-Before you put that offer in.
+- Easements are not a scary thing, they are simply a fact of life with building on inner-city blocks.
+But many people think you can’t build inside them, and sellers may expect less for these blocks because of it.
+Do your homework and talk to Plunkett Homes.
+We offer a free service to help you work out the best outcome for your block before you put that offer in.

 - Be realistic.
 Building on a narrow block is more expensive per square meter.
 So don’t assume that the cheap ‘promo’ home will cost the same on a narrow lot.
 You need to consider building on boundaries, court yards, store rooms (For survey strata blocks).